landx-id/blog/site/content/blog/jobs-at-landx.md

 **Requirements:**

 * Male/ Female;
-* Bachelor's degree from any major;
+* Bachelor's degree in any major;
-* Minimal 2 years experience in the similar position;
+* Minimal 2 years experience in a similar position;
-* Creative and having out of the box ideas;
+* Creative and having the box ideas;
 * Well understanding of production techniques;
 * Have good knowledge of production standards;
 * Good visualizing and shooting skills;
 * Ready to do any requested video;
 * Have effective time management and planning skills;
 * Have good writing and editing skills;
-* Detail oriented and good analytical skills;
+* Detail-oriented and good analytical skills;
 * Strong communication skills;
 * Good leadership;
 * Able to work both independently and team;